 Prophecy Development Corp.

-Prophecy is developing the Gibellini project - the only large-scale, open-pit, heap-leach vanadium project of its kind in North America.
-Located in Nevada, Gibellini is currently undergoing EPCM and permit development.
+Prophecy is developing the Gibellini project – the only large-scale, open-pit, heap-leach vanadium project of its kind in North America.
+Located in Nevada, Gibellini is currently undergoing EPCM and Permit preparation.
+Prophecy also has mining projects in Mongolia and Bolivia.
 Further information on Prophecy can be found at www.prophecydev.com.

 PROPHECY DEVELOPMENT CORP.